 25. I’ll start next week

-Every day you put something off is just another day behind you are that needs to be caught up.
+Every day you put something off is just another day that needs to be caught up.

 Sorry you’ll have to repeat that.
 I couldn’t hear you over this guy being awesome!